Call for Papers Submission Guidelines

 • One (1) complimentary gathering registration and

-• One-night (1) accommodation at the gathering hotel during the event
+• One-night (1) accommodation at the gathering hotel during the event—must be booked directly through the Scrum Alliance room block

 You cannot accumulate complimentary registrations and we cannot offer splitting or transferring compensation to additional speakers.
 Complimentary registrations cannot be applied to previous or future gatherings.
-Complete compensation details will be sent to speakers upon acceptance of submission.
+Complete compensation details will be sent to speakers upon selection of the submission.

 If you have any questions, please contact: [email protected]